Events DC: Carnegie Library

 In 2014, Events DC twice sought to move the International Spy Museum into the Carnegie Library of Washington D.C., but failed to win historic preservation approval.
 In December 2016, Events DC announced an agreement with Apple to turn the library into a new store for the company, designed by Foster and Partners.

 Esports

-In 2018, Events DC announced a partnership with Red Bull intended to capitalize on the growing esports market.
+In 2018, Events DC announced a partnership with Red Bull intended to capitalize on the esports market.
 It was later revealed that Events DC chairman Max Brown had extensive ties with the industry as an investor and lobbyist.

-Events DC is also the main jersey sponsor of the Overwatch League's Washington Justice.
+Events DC was the main jersey sponsor of the defunct Overwatch League team Washington Justice.

 Community services

 In December 2009, Events DC, then known as WCSA, was criticized for quoting a usage fee of $77,000 to a nonprofit organization, Remote Area Medical, who wished to use the D.C.
 Armory to host free health clinics.